 25-Schimmel Hall, named for a former academic dean, is the principal administrative building at the University.
-The main floor has the offices of the President, Provost, Registrar, Financial Services and classroom.
+The main floor has the offices of the President, Provost, Registrar, Business and classrooms.
 Offices for Student Life, Admissions, are located on the second floor.
 The Office of Marketing & Communications (MARCOM), Travis Memorial Dining Center and kitchen are located on the ground floor.